jhpyle/docassemble/about.md

 legal advice.
 In a divorce application, both spouses could answer questions about their situation, and the interview could suggest a compromise.
+* **Live help** The [live help] features enable you or your operators to provide assistance to users in real time using chat, screen-sharing, and/or telephonic connection.
+* **Text message interface** Your interviews can be available not only through a web browser, but also through a [text messaging interface], for those of your users without computers or smartphones.
 * **Interview sessions spanning months** **docassemble** interviews do not have to end the day the interviewee starts the interview.
 The interview and its answers can persist for months, and the interview could guide the interviewee through a long legal process.
-The interview can [check in] on an hourly, daily, weekly, or monthly basis for the purpose of checking on-line dockets or sending e-mails.
+The interview can [check in] on an hourly, daily, weekly, or monthly basis for the purpose of checking on-line dockets or sending e-mails or text messages.
 For example, in a divorce application, the interview could produce a divorce petition and then check in with the user five days later to make sure service of process was carried out.
 Then the interview could check in months later to offer to help with the next stage of the divorce process.
 * **Code that runs in the background** By bringing the full power of [Python] into an interview, **docassemble** enables interviews to conduct factual research on behalf of users.
 For example, the